 All cars have to be equipped with winter tires during winter by law.
 If there's lots of snow and ice when you get to Iceland, you might want to opt for studded tires.
 These will give you even more grip on snowy, icy roads and most rental agencies will be able to help you out with them.

 Unfortunately, car insurance in Iceland is a lot more complex than in most other countries in Europe.
 This has to do with the fact that a lot more things can go wrong driving in Iceland.

 I remember my dad telling me about a storm that happened when my mom and he were in Iceland the first time.
 The wind was so bad that it literally sandblasted the paint off of one side of a car that was parked near a beach.
 And this was in summer!

 You won't see anything like that happening here in Belgium.

 A lot of the things that can happen to your rental car seem to be covered individually in Iceland.
 There are loads of different types of insurance for things you’ve never even thought about and they all cost extra to add on.

 That's why I highly recommend not just hiring a car in Iceland in winter on the spot but booking one beforehand.
 That way, you can compare not just their rates but also the kind of insurance packages they offer and look into what you really need.

-We worked together with Lagoon Car Rental on our Iceland car trip and had their Silver Insurance Package – which we luckily didn’t have to use.
+We worked together with Lagoon Car Rental company on our Iceland car trip.
+We opted for their Silver Insurance Package – which we luckily didn't have to use.